Gardening in the San Francisco Bay Area

 ON THE SEASONS AND THE CALENDAR.
 Click here for some thoughts about seasonality, from my Book of Days.

 PHOTOGRAPHY.
-I will use only my own photography.
+I use only my own photography.
 The image at left is a photo taken March 2006 of a few things I had started in clay pots.

 top of page